 Today, many businesses affiliate with a non-profit or allow their staff to volunteer for causes they believe in.
 In addition, you can schedule an annual, quarterly, or monthly volunteer day for your office.
 Such activities boost office morale and are a great way to give to the community that supports your business.

 RYTHM is the prime mover in ensuring the spirit of volunteerism is kept alive in the QI family.
-We achieve this through our Staff Social Responsibility (SSR) initiatives in various countries.
+We achieve this through our Employee Social Impact (ECI) initiatives in various countries.
 Each year, employees are encouraged to dedicate 16 hours of personal time to causes that benefit their local communities.

 In some cases, employees choose to commit more than the required hours as they recognise the importance of serving others and helping to make a difference in their community.
 In recent years, our employees have donated over 100,000 volunteer hours to more than 750 environmental and social causes in over 10 countries.